Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-Fine, but now suppose that Harry Potter the magician was tired of figthing evil, and after all, You-Know-Who has been defeated in 2011 so...
-He decided to start a career as a journalist at the renown "The Daily Prophet" newspaper.
-We now have Harry Potter the magician and Harry Potter the journalist (it is the same person now).
-So how do we know that his quotes are those of a magician or those of a journalist ?
+Now, suppose that Harry Potter the magician grew tired of fighting evil, especially since You-Know-Who was defeated in 2011.
+He decided to start a career as a journalist at the renowned Daily Prophet newspaper.
+We now have both Harry Potter the magician and Harry Potter the journalist, which are technically the same person.
+So, how do we determine whether his quotes are those of a magician or those of a journalist?

-This is why we remove all speaker that have more than one occupation.
-By doing so we remove 12% of the remaining data.
+This is why we remove all speakers who have more than one occupation.
+By doing so, we eliminate 12% of the remaining data.

 ## Occupation clustering

-By applying our filtering criterions on the external dataset, we find that there is 6800 different occupations in it.
-This is a lot.
-Here is a look at the distribution of occurencies of occupations:
+By applying our filtering criteria to the external dataset, we find that there are 6,800 different occupations within it.
+This is quite a lot.
+Here’s a look at the distribution of occurrences of these occupations:

 <figure>
     <p align="center">